 Wangaratta is a well-established suburb in Victoria within the Wangaratta local government area (postcode 3677).
-With a population of 19,214, the suburb has an established demographic with a median age of 44.
+It is home to about 19,214 residents, with an established family demographic and a median age of 44.
 Households earn a median income of $63K per year, with an average household size of 2.2 people.
+Recent annual estimates show population movement staying broadly stable across the broader catchment, with population growth running at +0.2% year-on-year at the LGA level.
+VIC employment has moved +0.9% year-on-year in the official Jobs and Skills Australia NERO series, which provides the broader jobs backdrop for this suburb.
+VIC also had 45 Commonwealth-backed major projects under construction, 17 underway, and 27 in planning as at 2 October 2024, which is useful as a broader delivery backdrop rather than a suburb-specific project count.
 The most common occupations are professionals, community & personal service, technicians & trades.
+Employment in the area leans toward healthcare and retail trade.
 The top ancestries reported are English, Australian, Irish.

 Wangaratta is served by 12 schools, including 7 primary, 2 secondary, 1 combined, 2 special.
 The average ICSEA score is 995, which is around the national average of 1,000.
 Public transport access includes 7 rail stations, 114 bus stops.
 Healthcare facilities include 1 public and 1 private hospitals.
 The crime rate in the Wangaratta LGA is higher than average at 9,523 incidents per 100,000 population.

-From an investment perspective, Wangaratta offers a gross rental yield of 8.2%, rated as high yield.
-Property prices sit below the state median ($255K/$875K), suggesting a potential value opportunity.
+Looking at the investment signals, Wangaratta shows a gross rental yield of approximately 8.6%, rated as high yield.
+Property prices sit below the state median ($255K/$875K), which can point to relative value.
 The price-to-income ratio of 4.0x is considered affordable.
 House prices have moved +0.0% year-on-year.
+Population growth of +0.2% year-on-year points to stable demand fundamentals.
+Building approvals have changed +0% year-on-year, indicating steady development activity.